Onesided relationships

 Quote by YouTuber MissCTolbertVOH

 Investing in such relationships devalues your worth in the eyes of that other person, and even to you, even if subconsciously.
 You are likely seeing that person engaging with others in ways that you would enjoy.
-Yet still, they did not consider you.
+In other words, you know that they are capable of better.
+Yet still, they never offer you the same level of consideration.
 Just enduring this is covert energy vampirism.

 Your response to one-sided relationships

-• Accept the reality.
+• Accept the reality and step away.
+(Read about radical acceptance in DBT).
 Know that the other party

 • Honestly evaluate how well you align with each other.
 Accept if one or the other has changed to an extent that is so significant that the relationship can no longer sustain itself in the same way or at all.
 Also, evaluate whether your expectations of the other person are realistic and reasonable versus you being needier than their life can realistically or reasonably support.
 After all, as friendship coach Danielle Jackson points out, most people are unable to get all of their friendship goals from a single person.
 Example(s)